Migration and Covid-19 Resources

 - A panel discussion exploring perspectives from academia, policy and practice

 - Organised as part of University College London, Institute for Risk and Disaster

 - Reduction, 10th Annual Conference.
 Video recording of the webinar to be uploaded shortly.

 5th August at 17:00 BST (11:00 GM-5) COVID-19 and Migration in Latin America

-Speakers from different countries and organisations across the region will offer perspectives from academia, policy and practice.
-The webinar will be held in Spanish.
+Speakers from different countries and organisations across the region offered perspectives from academia, policy and practice.

-If you are interested in joining a dedicated Migration and COVID-19 mailing list please enter your details.
+If you are interested in joining a dedicated Ukrainian migrant mailing list please enter your details.